Print

 Policy requirements

-Policy requirement 1: Departments must use a consistent and evidence based ICT resources strategic planning process
+Policy requirement 1: Departments must use a consistent and evidence-based ICT resources strategic planning process

-A comprehensive, consistent and evidence based ICT resources strategic planning process contributes to an agency's business direction and maximises existing capabilities.
+A comprehensive, consistent and evidence-based ICT resources strategic planning process contributes to an agency’s business direction and maximises existing capabilities.
 It also incorporates mechanisms to support investment governance for business continuity planning, information planning, security planning and reduces investment duplication.
 When undertaking ICT resources strategic planning, departments can use the Digital and ICT strategic planning framework or other equivalent fit-for-purpose approach.
 Other approaches must also satisfy the reporting requirements as per the ICT profiling standard.

-Policy requirement 2: Departments must establish ICT governance arrangements
+Policy requirement 2: Departments must establish ICT governance arrangements with reference to ISO 38500:2016

-Departments and Queensland Government ICT service providers must establish an information steering committee (or similar forum) to ensure the efficient, effective and equitable use of current and future ICT resources and to ensure the contribution towards business direction at an agency, cross-agency, government and cross-jurisdictional level.
+Departments and Queensland Government ICT service providers must establish an information steering committee (or similar forum) to ensure the efficient, effective, and equitable use of current and future ICT resources and to ensure the contribution towards business direction at an agency, cross-agency, government, and cross-jurisdictional level.
 Smaller departments may incorporate this function into other governance processes.

 Advice

-For further information on planning obligations, agencies should refer to the Financial and Performance Management Standard 2009 and the supporting Agency Planning Requirements.
+For further information on planning obligations, agencies should refer to the Financial and Performance Management Standard 2019 and the supporting Agency Planning Requirements.

 Implementation